 A subject which many self builders may face, or have faced.
 Not the most prettiest of things to talk about but necessary.
-So, the main questions are why does my campervan conversion have mould under my mattress and how do I get rid of it.
+So, the main questions are why do campervan conversions have dew under the mattress and how do you get rid of it.
 Read below to find out!

 First, where has the mould come from?